wherrera10/EDFPlus.jl/README.md

 As of 2018, this is still early alpha software and is NOT FIT FOR ORDINARY CLINICAL USE.
 YOU HAVE BEEN WARNED.

+Installation:

+EDFPlus.jl is not a currently REGISTERED package.

+To install from a Julia REPL command line session, type:

+Pkg.clone("git://github.com/wherrera10/EDFPlus.jl.git")

 Note that the test files include a 23 mb test file.
 You may need to allow extra time for that to download when installing.